Svendolin/All-about-React/readme.md

 _**What are COMPONENTS?**_

+- (I would personally recommend to create a folder called "components" in the "src" folder and add all your components in there.
+This way you can keep your code clean and structured).

 <img align="center" alt="Canvas Picture" src="https://dmitripavlutin.com/react-props/cover.png" /> <br>

 - React is a component based framework which means that we can create components and use them in other components.
 This is the way how we can create a modular and reusable code.